gaurav-arena/gaurav-arena.github.io/_posts/2020-05-28-web_scrapping.md

 cnbc_rss_url = "https://www.cnbc.com/id/10000108/device/rss/rss.html"
 ```

-So before scraping the website it's important to understand their formats:
+So before scraping the website it's important to understand their URL formats:

-- As we can see that the CNN website has a date attached to it and they update only the date for each new day and the rest remains same and thus it is a dynamic html website.
+- If we look at the CNN website URL, it has a date attached to it and they update only the date for each new day and the rest remains same and thus it is a dynamic HTML website.
 - For the CNBC website, we are using the RSS feed from the CNBC website, the RSS feed is basically an XML file.
-- The NBC news url doesn't have any date and it's a simple html website.
+- The NBC news URL doesn't have any date and it's a simple HTML website.

-Collecting the urls, format of the page, tags(under which the headlines are present) and website names for their identification in respective lists:
+Collecting the URLs, format of the page, tags(under which the headlines are present) and website names for their identification in their respective lists:

 ```python
 urls = [cnn_url,nbc_url,cnbc_rss_url]